acmdas/das_fieldstones/morefieldstones2017.md

 &ldquo;The Enlightenment is always wrong, because its ultimate goal is to *expose*.
 Grace, by contrast, is founded on truth, because it covers a multitude of sins.
 What God once and for all does not wish to know should never become the object of human knowledge and investigation.&rdquo;&mdash;Hans Urs von Balthasar

-Once again, courtesy of <a href="http://www.davidwarrenonline.com/2017/02/18/aphorisms-for-saturday/" target="_blank">David Warren</a>
+Once again, courtesy of [David Warren](http://www.davidwarrenonline.com/2017/02/18/aphorisms-for-saturday/).

 ## Polluted Vehicles
 Sun, 19 Feb 2017